tazztone/pbn_node/README.md

   segmentation.
 This is more accurate to the original specification but slower.
 - **output_mode:** Selects the visual style of the output image (**colored**, **outline**, or **quantized**).
+- **subject_priority:** A multiplier for color allocation to non-background segments when using a segmentation mask.
+- **material_weight:** Controls the influence of the albedo map over the original photo during quantization.

 ### Outputs